 5) Check for physical traits and helpful birthmarks.

 While twins almost look like exact copies of each other, there are often a couple of physical traits unique to them as individuals.
 The more they grow older, the better you will be able to identify your twins.

 As time goes by, you can tell your twins apart by how they smile, birthmarks, their voice, weight, height, and an instinct that every parent develops after some time.

 What if I mix up my identical twins?

 Mixing up one’s twins has happened to more parents than most care to let on.
 If you spent the last two weeks trying to develop a sleep schedule or learning how to tandem feed, it’s easy for confusion to creep in unnoticed.

 The good thing is that mix-ups are all part of the parenting process.
 In due time, you will need no nail polish or a different color to tell them apart.
-The traits in their appearance and personality will make you a pro at telling who is who.
+The traits in their appearance and personalities will make you a pro at telling who is who.